JasmineSun33/capitalone_submit/capital_one/README.md

 ### Assumptions
 1. The input file must be compiled program.
-Or, at least, the string " " and multi-line comment symbol(if applicable) must be closed closed properly.
+Or, at least, the string " " and multi-line comment symbol(if applicable) must be closed properly.
-2. My definition of "block symbol":
+2. My definition of "block comments":

     2.1 language with no multi-line syntax: A comment will be only considered as a block comment if it contains at least two consecutive lines that start with a comment symbol.

     2.2 language with multi-line syntax: A comment will be considered as a block comment as long as it is surrounded by a pair of block comment symbol.